 If you're looking for a place in San Francisco where residents outnumber tourists, where you can get a glimpse of what life in the City by the Bay is all about, try Fillmore Street or as San Franciscans call it, The Fillmore.
-It may not generate as much buzz as other parts of town like the Mission District or Potrero Hill, but it's an interesting place to go — and much quieter than some of the better-known neighborhoods.
+It may not generate as much buzz as other parts of town like the Mission District or Potrero Hill, but it's an interesting place to go — and much calmer than some of the better-known neighborhoods.

 Shopping The Fillmore

 If you spend any time in The Fillmore, you're bound to do some shopping.
-Window shopping is a leisurely activity and safe for your pocketbook in the morning; many stores don't open until 11:00 a.m., some are closed on Mondays and most are closed on holidays.
-You'll find a few chain stores, but more locally-owned boutiques offering home furnishings, clothing, and gift items.
+Window shopping is a leisurely activity and safe for your pocketbook in the morning; many stores don't open until midday, some are closed on Mondays and most are closed on holidays.
+You'll find a few chain stores, but most of them are locally-owned businesses offering home furnishings, clothing, and gift items.

 Where to Eat on Fillmore Street

 The Clay Theatre (2261 Fillmore) shows art and independent films.
-Nearby in Japantown is the Kabuki Sundance, where you can get a bite to eat and take your bar drinks with you while you watch a movie in the upstairs balcony or at some over-21 screenings.
+Nearby in Japantown is the AMC Kabuki 8, where you can get a bite to eat and take your bar drinks with you while you watch a movie in the upstairs balcony or at some over-21 screenings.

 The Fillmore Auditorium (1805 Geary St.) has been the site of concerts and shows in San Franciscans for almost a century and still hosts a wide range of performers.

 Events on Fillmore Street

 Every Fourth of July, Fillmore Street is the site of the Fillmore Jazz Festival, one of the city's most vibrant jazz and arts festivals.
-The Salsas Festival also happens in July.
-The area also hosts a Holiday Village in late December.
+It's the largest free Jazz festival on the West Coast, drawing over 100,000 visitors.

-It runs all the way to the bay near the Marina.
-But the section between Post and Jackson is the one I'm talking about here.
+Fillmore runs all the way to the San Francisco Bay near the Marina, but the eight block long section between Geary and Washington is the one described above.
 It's west of downtown San Francisco.

 To get to the Fillmore shopping area by car, take Geary Blvd west across Van Ness and turn right onto Fillmore (just after you pass the Japantown tower).
-You can also take a city bus to get there.
+You can also take a city bus or ridesharing service to get there.

 Parking is scarce in the Fillmore area.
 Metered streetside parking spaces are seldom available, and you can count on a parking ticket if you let the meter expire.
 Try the Pacific Medical Center garage on Webster between Clay and Sacramento or the Japantown Center lot at Fillmore and Geary.